Browse Definitions :

 network slicing

 Each slice of a network can have its own logical topology, security rules and performance characteristics -- within the limits imposed by the underlying physical networks.
 Different slices can be dedicated to different purposes, such as ensuring a specific application or service gets priority access to capacity and delivery or isolating traffic for specific users or device classes.
-Slicing networks enables the network operator to maximize the use of network resources and service flexibility.

 The basics of network slicing

-Slicing technologies on Ethernet networks are as old as virtual local area networks (VLANs).
+Slicing technologies on Ethernet networks are as old as virtual local area networks.
 The concept has been more fully realized with the rise of software-defined networking and, more recently, software-defined wide area networks (SD-WANs), which apply SDN concepts to wide area networking.
 SDN separates the network's control plane from the packet-handling data plane.
 The control plane can define virtual networks by defining packet-handling rules and pushing those rules out to the data plane devices for execution.

 This control of the data plane applies to both physical and virtual network devices managed under the SDN controller, which is a physical switch in a rack or a virtual switch running in a cloud environment or on a hypervisor in the data center.

 The flip side of slicing is aggregation.
-An SDN approach does enable aggregation of physical connectivity -- the melding of multiple physical connections into a switch, for example -- with the resulting pooled capacity then made available for slicing.
+An SDN approach does enable aggregation of physical connectivity -- the melding of multiple physical connections into a switch, for example -- with the resulting pooled capacity then being made available for slicing.

 How does network slicing work in 5G?